All About Cushing’s Disease In Pets

 Symptoms of the disease vary widely and depend on which hormones are overproduced by the adrenal glands.
 Most commonly, Cushing’s causes an overproduction of glucocorticoids, which are steroid hormones.
 Dogs dealing with excess glucocorticoid production may appear potbellied, have thin legs and weak muscles, and drink and urinate more than average.
 These dogs may also be more prone to infections than other dogs, as overproduction of glucocorticoids suppresses the immune system.

 Other symptoms of Cushing’s disease include diarrhea, vomiting, hair loss, thin skin, reduced activity, panting, increased appetite, high blood pressure, and calcified lumps beneath the skin.
 Cats with Cushing’s disease may experience diarrhea, curled ear tips, weakness, fragile skin, enlarged liver, symmetrical hair loss, enlargement of the abdomen, and changes in weight.
 Excessive eating, drinking, and urination are also possible in cats, as is an unkempt appearance.
+You can also check out this website https://freebook1.com/ to get detailed information about pet care and health.

 Diagnosis and Treatment